-The term "Ethernet" refers to technologies first introduced in 1980 and standardized in 1983 as IEEE 802.3.
-Ethernet is a wired network, usually implemented by twisted pair wiring, but optical fibre and coaxials exist, as well.
-However, coaxial has been superseded, and no one uses it anymore.
+The term Ethernet refers to technologies first introduced in 1980 and standardized in 1983 as IEEE 802.3.
+Ethernet is a wired network, usually implemented by twisted pair wiring, or optical fiber and coaxials.
+However, coaxial has largely become obsolete.

-Initially, the speed from the standard was 1 Mb/s but later standards increased it to first 10 Mb/s and later 100 Mb/s and 1 Gb/s.
-The latter two remain the most popular connection speeds today.
+Initially, the speed from the standard was 1 Mbps, but later standards increased it first to 10 Mbps, and later 100 Mbps and 1 Gbps.
+The latter two are the most popular connection speeds today.

 Ethernet works with cable lengths of up to 100 meters.
 When connected to a switch, Ethernet allows the maximum segment length to span 200 meters.

 Ethernet connection speeds

 Since introducing the initial standard, IEEE has improved Ethernet, making it faster and cheaper, and has released subsequent standards covering these improvements.

 |10 Mbps||10BASE-5||IEEE 802.3||1983||First Ethernet standard; used thick coaxial cable.|

 |10 Mbps||10BASE-2||IEEE 802.3a||1985||Superseded the first coaxial by using thinner and cheaper cable.
 Newer versions of IEEE 802.3 make both obsolete now.|

 |10 Mbps||10BASE-T||IEEE 802.3i||1990||Became most popular Ethernet by replacing problematic coaxial cables with CAT-3 twisted pair cable.|